Satisfied customer using the computer

 Help Center

-A great start is to repurpose existing agent knowledge articles for common requests.
+A great start is to repurpose existing knowledge base articles for common requests.
 Topics may include how to update payment information or set up device verification.
-Update the language to put the steps into the customer’s perspective, rather than the agent’s.
+Update the language to put the steps into the customer’s perspective, rather than the service rep’s.

 As you build up your knowledge base, go a step beyond and consider how it might be consumed by artificial intelligence technology, either now or in the future.
 Knowledge bases are among the best sources of information about your company and products.
 That makes your knowledge base articles great information for AI to cull from when answering customer questions.

 In AI technology, using a particular set of documents or data as the foundation for the AI responses is called “grounding.”
 And grounding on your knowledge base makes AI-generated content more specific to your organization and more useful to your customers.
+AI agents built with Agentforce, for example, can provide accurate answers to questions from users based on information from relevant knowledge articles and uploaded files.
 If this is all quite new to you, we’ve got some simple tips you can follow to prepare your knowledge base for AI grounding.

 You’ll also want to optimize your help center content for search to ensure that it gets enough traffic.
 Work with your search engine optimization (SEO) team to identify top keywords.
 For example, a local food delivery service may find that the phrase “how do food delivery services work?” is very popular.
 They then update relevant knowledge articles with this phrase to boost traffic.